 The output attenuator first emerged in the 1980s, commercially at least.
 Later in the 2000s and 2010s, the output attenuator became one of the best ways to tame a powerful tube amp.
 These devices tend to be quite compact, taking the shape of a box that’s about the size of a brick.

 Attenuators tend to be connected between your speaker or extension speaker cabinet and your guitar amplifier.
-Nowadays, a lot of amp manufacturers tend to equip their amplifiers with built-in attenuators for convenience.
-But there are still a lot of models that lack this feature.
+Nowadays, manufacturers often include a tube amp headphone attenuator as a built-in feature of their amplifiers.

 How Do Attenuators Function?